Eve-Ramat/alx-system_engineering-devops/0x02-shell_redirections/README.md

 **egrep -A 3 "root" /etc/passwd**
 Display lines containing the pattern “root” and 3 lines after them in the file /etc/passwd.

+**egrep -A "bin" /etc/passwd** display all the lines in the file /etc/passwd that do not contain the pattern “bin”.